 We have developed proteomics methods which allow comprehensive extraction of leaf proteins and absolute quantification of the top 2000-3000 most abundant proteins.
 This allows us to compare protein abundances between samples, which has been demonstrated in model organisms under controlled environments (need refs from Steve) but not in a large-scale, fully replicated ecological study in wild plants.

-Using this new technology, we have conducted (a/the first) continental-scale ecological proteomics experiment to characterise the influence of biogeographic and environmental controls on leaf protein expression.
+Using this new technology, we have conducted (a/the first) continent-scale ecological proteomics experiment to characterise the influence of biogeographic and environmental controls on leaf protein expression.
 We analysed 320 eucalypt leaves across 32 species sampled from Tasmania, New South Wales, and Queensland, spanning large gradients of mean annual precipitation and temperature (200-3200 mm and 5-27 °C) (Fig. 1).

 How do leaves construct their photosynthetic apparatus in different environments?

-Given the factorial possible relationships between abundances of different protein functional categories and environmental variables, we have concentrated our initial analysis of the resulting dataset on photosynthesis, as it represents one of the most important and abundant set of biochemical reactions in the biosphere (Blankenship & Hartman 1998; Raven 2013).
+Here we do not investigate the very many possible relationships between abundances of different protein functional categories and environmental variables.
+Rather, we have concentrated this initial analysis on photosynthesis, as it represents one of the most important and abundant set of biochemical reactions in the biosphere (Blankenship & Hartman 1998; Raven 2013).
 The 500 most abundant proteins account for >90% total leaf protein by weight and the majority of these are involved in photosynthesis and photorespiration (see Fig. X in Methods).

-Much of what is known about variation in photosynthetic capacity in wild plants is derived from measurements of leaf nitrogen content, on the basis that photosynthetic proteins comprise the largest pool of nitrogen in leaves (which ref?).
+Much of what is known about variation in photosynthetic capacity in wild plants is derived from measurements of leaf nitrogen content (Wright et al 2004, Hikosaka 2010), on the basis that photosynthetic proteins comprise the largest pool of nitrogen in leaves (REF).
 A more nuanced understanding of how the photosynthetic apparatus is optimised under varying environmental conditions requires quantifying differential investment in its subcomponents (Niinemets 2007).

 Mathematical models of photosynthesis describe two important processes in photosynthetic carbon assimilation: carboxylation of ribulose-1,6-bisphosphate (RuBP) by the enzyme Rubisco, and regeneration of RuBP using energetic products derived from the light reactions of photosynthesis (Farquhar, von Caemmerer & Berry 1980; Farquhar, von Caemmerer S & Berry 2001).
-Theoretically, either of these processes can limit the rate of photosynthesis, depending on whether leaves are light or CO2 limited.
+Theoretically, either of these processes can limit the rate of photosynthesis, depending on whether leaves are light or CO2 limited (REF).
 According to the co-ordination hypothesis of C3 photosynthetic acclimation, proportional allocation of protein resources to the light capturing photosystem complexes and carbon fixing Calvin cycle enzymes should be optimised such that carboxylation and regeneration of RuBP are co-limiting in leaves under average daytime conditions (Haxeltine & Prentice 1996; Chen et al. 2009; Maire et al. 2012).
 Previously, leaf chlorophyll content expressed in nitrogen equivalents has been used as a proxy for investment in light capturing machinery (Niinemets & Tenhunen 1997), while Rubisco abundance has typically been estimated using gas exchange methods to estimate rates of carboxylation (ref).
 Our leaf protein abundance dataset provides the opportunity to directly test hypotheses about molecular adaptation of the photosynthetic apparatus to environmental conditions.

 Following co-ordination theory, we derived a set of predictions about differential investment in light capture and carbon assimilation along gradients of temperature, precipitation and light availability (see Fig. 1b):